The Geometry of Inner Speech

 - Those accustomed to the projection mistake it for the thing being projected.

 Inner speech is a mental check — useful for linguistic rehearsal, for holding a formulation still long enough to test it, for the parts of cognition that really are about words.
-But the reasoning happens underneath, in images, intuitions, patterns, and abstract structure, and only a compressed trace of it ever surfaces as narration.
-The inner monologue is a log file over non-verbal cognition: a running record emitted alongside the computation, sometimes useful for debugging, almost never identical to the computation itself.
+But much reasoning also happens in images, intuitions, patterns, motor representations, and abstract structure, and only a compressed trace may surface as narration.
+The inner monologue can function like a log file over wider cognition: a running record emitted alongside the computation, useful for debugging but not identical to the computation itself.
 Software engineers know that an algorithm is separate from the syntax that expresses it, and separate again from the log lines it prints as it runs.
-Thought stands in the same relation to the words that describe it.
+The analogy proposes a similar relation between thought and some of the words that describe it.

 Why It Matters